Cancellier27/Git-API-search/README.md

 4. You will need to have a GitHub Token.
    - Get your token and paste it inside a file named token.ts
    - If you are using another file name, make sure to add it to .gitignore
-   - Using a toke will allow you to make many more requests to the API
+   - Using a token will allow you to make many more requests to the API

 ```bash
 //token.ts